 Finally I decided to throw in the towel and shot an email to Dr Nightingale to consult him (no pun intended).
 Dr Nightingale replied to say that the “open box” was already solved; meaning that perhaps the long plane ride had caused the puzzle to open solve itself accidentally.
 Anyway he gave me some directions as to what to do and after another longish period, suddenly the drawer went in and stayed shut-so it wasn’t damaged after all.

-Like the previous two versions of the Push Box, I still have no clue how the mechanism of the puzzle works.
+Like the previous two versions of the Push Box, I still have no clue how the mechanism of this puzzle box works.
 But I am happy to return it to the shelf with the drawer nicely tucked inside the box.
 Will there be a Push Box 4?
 Well, I will know when I attend IPP38 this coming August.